pedroandreou/Cypriot-LLM/README.md

     --do_train_tokenizer \
     --do_push_tokenizer_to_hub False
 ```
+If you want to add different arguments for training the tokenizer, just go to the `initial_configs` directory where you will find a config JSON file for the corresponding model.
+Change the values there and rerun the script.

 ## :books: Reformat all data (using 4 or 8 sliding window) for being able to train the model